 Are you doing the right thing when emergency vehicles are approaching with lights flashing and/or sirens sounding?

-In our recent post about funeral processions and how motorists in them have to obey ALL the road rules, several people commented about emergency services having ‘right’ of way.
+In a recent article about funeral processions and how motorists in them have to obey ALL the road rules, several people commented about emergency services having ‘right’ of way.